clarkdatalabs/aframe-NCAAB/README.md

 ## Project Layout
-    ├── python                    # Folder for data generation script and data in csvs ├── dex                       # Folder for dexJS
+    ├── python                    # Folder for data generation script and data in csvs ├── javascript                # Folder for dexJS
     ├── LICENSE
     └── README.md